dekimpew/ansible-role-tkgm/README.md

 vsphere_worker_num_cpus: 2 # CPU count for all worker nodes.
 vsphere_worker_disk_gib: 20 # Disk size for all worker nodes.
 vsphere_worker_mem_mib: 4096 # MEmory size for all worker nodes.
-tkg_custom_image_repository: # When deploying in an airgapped, provide the url of the repo.
+tkg_custom_image_repository: # When deploying in an airgapped, provide the repo URL (ie: myharbor.mydomain.com/tkg).
 tkg_custom_image_repository_skip_tls_verify: false # If using selfsigned certs on your registry, you can ignore the certs here.
 tkg_custom_image_repository_ca_certificate: # Provide a base64 encoded PEM certificate of your private CA that signed your registry.
 ipam_enabled: false # Enable or disable node IPAM to replace DHCP for nodes.